 3.4 Migrate your existing JIRA configurations over to your new JIRA installation

-If so, you need to make the same modifications in your new JIRA installation.
-However, do not simply copy configuration files from your existing JIRA installation and replace the equivalent files in your new JIRA installation, since the properties in these files may have changed from the old version.
+If you have modified properties in configuration files of your existing JIRA installation, make the same modifications in your new JIRA installation.
+However, because the properties in the configuration files may have changed between versions, you cannot simply copy the configuration files from your existing installation and replace the equivalent files in the new installation.

 For each file you have modified in your existing JIRA installation, you need to manually edit each equivalent file in your new JIRA installation and re-apply your modifications.
 If a file is not present in your new JIRA installation (for example,

 osuser.xml in recent JIRA versions), then simply copy that file over to your new JIRA installation.

 The table below lists the most commonly modified files and their locations within your JIRA Installation Directory: